kengibson1111/tour-of-go/README.md

   the underlying slice implementation, still not sure if the memory is on the stack or heap based on the sample code.

-* slices (make) - the introduction of make() which could be allocating on the stack or heap.
-The int array for a is created and the slice is pointing to the start of the backing array storage.
-The int array for b is created and the slice is pointing to the array storage for b.
-Two slice pointers, two separate int arrays.
-Then c is a new slice pointing to a subset of b's array storage.
-The pointer values for b and c are the same, but c is only referencing the first two elements.
-So the length is 2, but the capacity is still 5 because c is pointing at the same element as b.
-Then d is created to start at the 3rd element of whatever c is pointing at (happens to be the same that b is pointing at).
-Also d could have been defined as c[2:] and the result would be the same because the array storage for b is only 5 ints.
-The capacity for d has to be 3 because from the element that d is pointing at, there are only 3 elements left.
-The array length is part of the type and never grows.
-So slices seem to be a way to circumvent array limitations (which exist to provide runtime consistency).

 * slices (append) - this is another function that hides so much complexity around array storage.
 This shows how length and capacity change as the slice grows.
 Not sure if there is a function to shrink array storage for optimization reasons.